Does your profile photo matter? Photos matter more than we would like to admit.

 Wear a shirt or blouse that lights up your face.
 Medium to light blue generally works well for all skin tones.
 Avoid wearing dark colors, and avoid wearing white or grey.
 Black may be “in” but pass on black for your profile photo.

 Glasses can cause distortion or glare in the photo, and may inhibit the client from connecting with you on the profile photo.
 If you insist on wearing glasses, a professional photographer is especially effective.

 What should I do next?

-Feel free to contact TherapyEverywere and ask for feedback on your website or profile on PsychologyToday.com, GoodTherapy.com or other directory.
+Feel free to contact TherapyEverywere and ask for feedback on your website or profile on PsychologyToday.com, GoodTherapy.com, PsychologyEverywhere.com or another directory.
 We would love to help!
 Just call, or fill out the contact form and click Send.

 Please share this post!